dtinth/thaiWitter3/README.md

 - **Keyword Highlight** — You can put in a list of keywords, and they will be highlighted in blue.

 - **Mention Highlight** — Tweets that mention your name will be highlighted in red.

+- **Filter Keywords** — Filter out some keywords from your timeline.

 - **Hardcode Mode** — Removes the top bar and tweet input area at the bottom (you have to remember the keyboard shortcut).
 Start typing to activate the tweet input box.